top of page

 Why I Make Cup-Set Yogurt

 I didn’t set out thinking I’d be the kind of person who made yogurt at home.
-I imagined yogurt making as something that required fancy equipment, endless precision, or some hidden level of skill I didn’t have.
+I imagined yogurt making as something that required fancy equipment or endless precision.
+I thought it involved some hidden level of skill I didn’t have.

-But one day I decided to try, and I haven’t looked back.
-Cup-set yogurt became one of those small kitchen projects that makes me feel capable, like I’ve done something good for myself and my family.
+But one day, I decided to try.
+I haven’t looked back since.
+Cup-set yogurt became one of those small kitchen projects that makes me feel capable.
+It’s something good for myself and my family.
 What I love most?
 I know exactly what goes into it.
-No hidden thickeners, no mystery ingredients—just simple goodness.
+There are no hidden thickeners or mystery ingredients—just simple goodness.

 Cup-set yogurt sets right in the jar you’ll eat it from.
-No straining, no scooping from a big pot.
+There’s no straining or scooping from a big pot.
 It’s easy to portion, customize, and store.
-And surprisingly forgiving: once, I forgot it overnight.
-I panicked at first, but after checking that it smelled fresh and looked fine, I learned a valuable lesson—yogurt is sturdier than I gave it credit for.
+Surprisingly, it’s also forgiving.
+Once, I forgot it overnight.
+I panicked at first.
+But after checking that it smelled fresh and looked fine, I learned a valuable lesson—yogurt is sturdier than I gave it credit for.

 🌿 What Is Cup-Set Yogurt?